Lil-Noe/amy-compiler-lsp/report/report.md

 More conceptually, it also was a struggle to know where to add the different kind of special characters.
 For example, it does make sense to have white spaces around an operation token, but should those white spaces be introduced when considering the operation token, or when considering its operand ?
 Having a reliable and robust version of this took a lot of time and trial & error.

-Regarding the Language Server, we had to launch it in the main if the --server_mode was called using the LSP4J library, and to set the capabilities when initializing the server.
-We found out there had to be a WorkspaceService and a TextDocumentService which had to implemented few methods, even if we didn't use them for now.
+The language server was a bit more straightforward, but still required a lot of work.
+To launch it, we created a new program parameter `--server_mode` that simply needs to be specified when running the program.
+For the implementation itself, the first step was to create the server and client sides, which we did using the LSP4J library.
+This library is a Java implementation of the Language Server Protocol, and it allows us to create a server that can communicate with a client, such as VSCode.

-About the Go-to-definition specific feature, the first struggle was to manage the paths.
-The server receives an URI that corresponds to the file where the client has clicked, but usually to compile it we need other files' definitions.
-To do that, we had to go back up to the root whre the client is activated.
-Once we're in it, we include all the .amy files in the compiler to make sure we have all the needed modules.
+Concerning the Go-to-definition feature, the first struggle was to manage the paths.
+When the server receives a URI from the client indicating where the user clicked, it often needs access to definitions from other files to resolve references correctly.
+To address this, we first navigate back to the root directory where the client was launched.
+From there, we include all .amy files in the compilation process to ensure that all required modules are available.

-Then the second part was to determine wether an identifier could be found in a specific TreeModule, and hence go looking for it recursively.
-To begin, the Amy position file starts at (1, 1) where the LSP4J passes a position that starts at (0, 0).
+The second part was to determine wether an identifier could be found in a specific Module, and hence go look for it recursively.
+To begin, the Amy position file starts at (1, 1) where the LSP4J gives a position that starts at (0, 0).
 So we had to translate it in the first place.
-When we managed to find an identifier, we must be sure it has a range position to compare it with the given position.
-In the original pipeline, the parser would give only one position that corresponded to the beginning of the identifier in it.
-The problem is we have to get the start and end position of a given identifier to be sure the client clicked on it.
-Hence we modified the Position file and the parser to include start and end position of the identifier to the trees.
+When we finally managed to find an identifier, we must be sure it has a range position to compare it with the given position.
+In our original pipeline, the parser would give only one position that corresponded to the beginning of the identifier in it.
+The problem is we had to get the start and end position of a given identifier to be sure the client clicked on it.
+Hence we modified the Position file and the parser to include start and end positions of the identifier to the nodes.

 The most difficult part of this goal was the Match tree, because we had to look in every match case.
 In them, we had to look in the scrutinees and in the expressions only if it wasn't in the scrutinee.
 The thing is the scrutinee may be another case class, so we had to go once again recursive using another function to make sure we had covered all the possiblities in which there could be an identifier.

 Finally, once we had the identifier we had to look in the program for the definition of it.
-Once again, only specific trees can include definitions, in which case we would have to go recursive.
+Once again, only specific nodes can include definitions, in which case we would have to go recursive.
 The thing was only to compare identifiers so it was easier than finding the identifier.
-Then we build the message to send to the client, using once again translating and setting the position to the end of the definition instead of the beginning.
+Then we built the message to send to the client, using once again the translation library, and setting the position to the end of the definition instead of the beginning.

 ## Possible Extensions

 As of the current state of our extensions, the formatter seems to be working as expected in the majority of the cases.
-We didn't have the time to incorporate tests in the workflow, but with the manual testings we did, no unexpected result was found.
+We incorporated a few basic tests that should cover a large range of the possibilites, and with the manual testings we did, no unexpected result was found.

 There are a few tests on the LSP server side that make sure the go-to-definition works as expected for different files and identifiers, either variables or functions.
 There is even a test that makes sure the server is well launched.
-The LSP only performs one feature, which is go-to-definition.
+The language server only performs one feature, which is go-to-definition.
 But as we already made a part of the job by creating the client and server sides and learning how to launch it and use it, it should be quite easy to implement other features of the LSP, especially the ones that use the same functionality as the go-to-definition, such as hover feature.

 In theory, there are a lot more things a language server can offer, going from auto completion to error checking.
 We believe these specific features would require a very different apporach and a lot of work, especially for auto-completion if it needs to generate code that is not already finished.